 I don’t know if schools still have pep rallies, but I remember a couple, and it was one of the few bright spots of the year.
 I think homeschooling moms need a pep rally from none other than a fanatic herself!
 If you take a look at the definition, you may note it is usually held before a sporting event.
 I’m here to tell you, homeschooling is definitely a sporting event!
 There are victories and losses, sweat and tears, and sometimes blood.

 Are you feeling pepped for a great school year yet?
 I asked a few of my Facebook friends to tell me something they were looking forward to.
-They too, we happy about their favorite parks and library being less crowded.
+They too, were happy about their favorite parks and library being less crowded.
 Another was looking forward to their routine.
-No dreaded crazy-busy mornings.
-Learning together with their morning basket, then flowing on to their schoolwork.
+No dreaded, crazy-busy mornings.
+Learning together from their morning basket, then flowing on to their schoolwork.
 Another friend was excited about using her aquarium membership.
-Our local aquarium is super busy with tourist during the summer.
+Our local aquarium is super busy during the summer.
 It is so much nicer when you can enjoy it off-season.
 A couple of others are looking forward to the read-alouds they have chosen to read as a family.

 As you can see, there are so many reasons to cheer!
 Homeschool mama, you deserve a pep rally!
 You have not chosen the easy route.
-You have chosen less time for yourself, less money, days of total exhaustion, questions from total strangers, nay-sayers, a job you don’t get paid for, or rarely get a break from.
+You have chosen less time for yourself, less money, days of total exhaustion, questions from total strangers, naysayers, a job you don’t get paid for or rarely get a break from.
 I’m cheering for you!
-I’m cheering because you have made the best decision you can for your precious children.
+I’m cheering because you have made the VERY BEST decision you can for your precious children.

-When you see that big, yellow bus go by very soon (this Monday here in eastern NC), forgo the workbooks.
-Do something fun with your kids.
-Go to those parks, libraries, and aquariums.
+When you see that big yellow bus pass your home soon, forgo the workbooks.
+Do something fun with your kids!
+Go to those parks, libraries, and aquariums!
 Smile, squeal, do a cartwheel, whatever….just remember ALL those things you have to cheer about!
 I want to see pictures on my Facebook page!
 You are amazing!